madpiano/2019-432/packages.md

 ## A Note on the `rmdformats` package

 Until further notice, you should install the development version of `rmdformats` from Github by typing `devtools::install_github("juba/rmdformats")` into the R Console after completing the steps above.
+When it asks you what other packages you wish to update instead, select the CRAN ones.

 ## A Special Note on the `countreg` package